mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 #### 32:24

 **Question:** Hojo-san?
 When relating to the world from the horizontal plane, can you say there are defilements then?
-You said, where *tathagata* is covered by defiledness, is that from intellectual play or is that full?
+You said, where *tathāgata* is covered by defiledness, is that from intellectual play or is that full?

 **Katagiri Roshi:** That is what?

 **Same person:** Can you say there are defilements, when ... ?

 **Katagiri Roshi:** Defiledness, yes, defiledness.
 But it is not the defiledness separate from undefiledness.
 That defiledness is exactly the same as undefiledness.
-That is called *tathagatagarbha*.
+That is called *tathāgatagarbha*.
 Alright?

 So defiledness doesn’t exist in a different world, separate from undefiledness.
 Do you understand?